 Regarding setup, pitching is a fast and hassle-free 10 minutes.

 Plus, you don’t need to fuss about triple-checking your vehicle’s measurements.
 The Napier Backroadz has a universal sleeve to accommodate any SUV or van.

 Clearly, this tent has found the balance between size and price.
 But you can see how this was achieved when you examine the quality.

 Unfortunately, some users have warned that it’s a bit delicate.
 It can tear easily, so handle it with care.

-To make matters worse, the 800PU coating on the rainfly is comparably poor against other SUV tents.
-And as it turns out, this low rating is one reason that this tent handles poorly in the rain.
+To make matters worse, the 800PU coating on the rainfly is comparably poor to other SUV tents.
+And as it turns out, this low rating is one reason this tent handles poorly in the rain.

-So while the Napier Backroadz is great for larger groups on a budget, we’d definitely recommend it for fair-weather trips only.
+So while the Napier Backroadz is great for larger groups on a budget, we recommend it for fair-weather trips only.

 - 10×10’ space and 7’ height is plenty for 4-5 people

 - Affordable price for that size

 - Universal vehicle sleeve ensures fitting compatibility to any SUV or van